Salon (gathering)

 A salon is a gathering of people held by a host.
 These gatherings often consciously followed Horace's definition of the aims of poetry, "either to please or to educate" (Latin: aut delectare aut prodesse).
-Salons in the tradition of the French literary and philosophical movements of the 17th and 18th centuries are still being carried on today.
+Salons in the tradition of the French literary and philosophical movements of the 17th and 18th centuries are still being conducted.

 Historical background

 The salon first appeared in Italy in the 16th century, then flourished in France throughout the 17th and 18th centuries.
 It continued to flourish in Italy throughout the 19th century.
 In 16th-century Italy, some brilliant circles formed in the smaller courts which resembled salons, often galvanized by the presence of a beautiful and educated patroness such as Isabella d'Este or Elisabetta Gonzaga.

 Salons were an important place for the exchange of ideas.
 The word salon first appeared in France in 1664 (from the Italian salone, the large reception hall of Italian mansions; salone is actually the augmentative form of sala, room).
 Literary gatherings before this were often referred to by using the name of the room in which they occurred, like cabinet, réduit, ruelle, and alcôve.
 Before the end of the 17th century, these gatherings were frequently held in the bedroom (treated as a more private form of drawing room): a lady, reclining on her bed, would receive close friends who would sit on chairs or stools drawn around.

 This practice may be contrasted with the greater formalities of Louis XIV's petit lever, where all stood.
 Ruelle, literally meaning "narrow street" or "lane", designates the space between a bed and the wall in a bedroom; it was used commonly to designate the gatherings of the "précieuses", the intellectual and literary circles that formed around women in the first half of the 17th century.
 The first renowned salon in France was the Hôtel de Rambouillet not far from the Palais du Louvre in Paris, which its hostess, Roman-born Catherine de Vivonne, marquise de Rambouillet (1588–1665), ran from 1607 until her death.
 She established the rules of etiquette of the salon which resembled the earlier codes of Italian chivalry.